guy-cdn/hardware-formal-verification/exercises/README.md

 ## Exercise 1
 - Logistics.
-- Obtain basic experience with the formal tool and a proof flow.
+- Basic demonstration of a formal tool and a proof flow.
 - Introduction to lab.

 ## Exercise 2